Gaussian and non-Gaussian processes of zero power variation: Non-Gaussian case

-We will show that the sufficient conditions for zero odd variation in the Gaussian cases generalize to the case of condition (M), by associating $X$ with a Gaussian process.
+We will show that the sufficient conditions for zero odd variation in the Gaussian cases generalize to the case of condition (A), by associating $X$ with a Gaussian process.
 We let

 and

 We have the following.